-As you can see below, Akamai's revenue growth has been unimpressive over the last year, growing from quarterly revenue of $852.8 million, to $903.3 million.
+As you can see below, Akamai's revenue growth has been unimpressive over the last two years, growing from quarterly revenue of $792.8 million in Q3 FY2020, to $881.8 million.

-Akamai's quarterly revenue was only up 5.92% year on year, which would likely disappoint many shareholders.
-But the revenue actually decreased again in Q2 by $315 thousand, compared to $1.71 million decrease in Q1 2022.
+Akamai's quarterly revenue was only up 2.5% year on year, which might disappoint some shareholders.
+But the revenue actually decreased again in Q3 by $21.4 million, compared to $315 thousand decrease in Q2 2022.
 While one-off fluctuations don't always have to be concerning, we have no doubt that shareholders would like to see the revenue rebound soon.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Akamai's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 61.6% in Q2.
+Akamai's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 60.7% in Q3.

 Cash Is King

 If you follow StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Akamai's free cash flow came in at $223.2 million in Q2, down 17.5% year on year.
+Akamai's free cash flow came in at $312.9 million in Q3, roughly the same as last year.

-Akamai has generated $996.9 million in free cash flow over the last twelve months, an impressive 27.9% of revenues.
+Akamai has generated $1.11 billion in free cash flow over the last twelve months, an impressive 31% of revenues.
 This robust FCF margin is a result of Akamai asset lite business model, scale advantages, and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.

-With a market capitalization of $15.4 billion, more than $690.6 million in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.
+Sporting a market capitalization of $13.3 billion, more than $864.1 million in cash and with positive free cash flow over the last twelve months, we're confident that Akamai has the resources it needs to pursue a high growth business strategy.

 Is Now The Time?

 When considering Akamai, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We cheer for everyone who is making the lives of others easier through technology, but in case of Akamai we will be cheering from the sidelines.
-Its revenue growth has been very weak.
+Its revenue growth has been very weak, and analysts expect growth rates to deteriorate from there.
 And while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately gross margins show its business model is much less lucrative than the best software businesses.

-Akamai's price to sales ratio based on the next twelve months is 4.0x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
-While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.
+Akamai's price to sales ratio based on the next twelve months is 3.6x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
+While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.